 - Early after stroke, we know the best drivers for recovery of walking and arm function is getting enough active therapy time.
 I am interested in finding ways to maximise therapy time and active practice of new skills during rehabilitation.

 Working as a physiotherapist in a busy rehabilitation centre with people after stroke, I realised that while the staff were very busy, often the patients were not.
 I began to think about whether we were delivering our services in the best possible way.
 Discovering better service delivery methods to improve the lives of people who've had a stroke continues to motivate me.

 What would be the ultimate goal for your research?

 Understanding how simple changes to activity levels might improve health and wellbeing after stroke, and just how much exercise or activity is needed for improvements in health.
 Similarly, finding the optimal dose of exercise training for people early after stroke to maximise their recovery of walking and arm function and effective ways to deliver this in the hospital and rehabilitation setting.

-Associate Professor Coralie English is a physiotherapist and an experienced stroke clinical trialist.
+Professor Coralie English is a physiotherapist and an experienced stroke clinical trialist.
 Her research focuses on understanding the health benefits of physical activity and sedentary behaviour for people after stroke, as well as optimal models of improving walking and arm function early after stroke.